 Attack Vectors

 Provider Collusion: Verification providers could collude with malicious agents.
-Users SHOULD consider using multiple independent providers for high-stakes interactions.
+Users should consider using multiple independent providers for high-stakes interactions.